jetstack/finops-stack/content/selection/monitoring.md

 ### [OpenCost](https://www.opencost.io/)

-“A vendor-neutral open source project for measuring and allocating cloud infrastructure and container costs in real time”.
+"A vendor-neutral open source project for measuring and allocating cloud infrastructure and container costs in real time".
-Community recognition: A CNCF Sandbox Project, and part of FinOps Foundation’s Landscape, this project has strong credibility in this space.
+Community recognition: A CNCF Sandbox Project, and part of FinOps Foundation's Landscape, this project has strong credibility in this space.
 Requires Prometheus to be installed.

 **License**: Apache